Frequently Asked Questions

 3. All Currently Enrolled Georgia Tech Students

-The waitlist is activated as soon as we reach capacity, at which point we will update the website and the application portal.
+The waitlist is activated as soon as we reach capacity, at which point we will update the website and the My Housing portal.
 A process to request “waitlist priority consideration” opens after the waitlist begins.